NCAR/DART/models/clm/readme.rst

 (*T_SOISNO, H2OSOI_LIQ, H2OSOI_ICE, DZSNO, ZSNO, ZISNO*)
 through their ensemble covariance with the update to *H2OSNO*, for example will generally not result in a posterior SWE (calculated from the prognostic variables) that matches the posterior SWE in *H2OSNO*.

-Consequently, a partitition function should be used to redistribute the posterior SWE into the appropriate prognostic variables. **This is under development.**
+**In order to address this challenge,** a snow repartitition function has been created in ``dart_to_clm`` that redistributes the posterior SWE into the appropriate prognostic variables.
+This **guarantees** that the posterior SWE of the prognostic snow variables matches the posterior SWE in H2OSNO.
-Note that we have not attempted to include any of the snow property variables (grain radius, carbon content, etc) in the DART state.
+**When snow related variables are being updated within an assimilation it is recommended to invoke this repartitioning function by setting the namelist option ``repartition_swe = 1 or 2`` within ``&dart_to_clm_nml``**.
+See the :doc:`dart_to_clm` for more details describing the repartitioning function including guidance on how to set up a case that repartitions snow.
+Note that we have not attempted to include any of the snow property variables most important to controlling albedo (eg. grain radius, carbon, dust) within the DART state.
+To what extent adjusting mass and dimensional properties of snow layers indirectly influences the albedo properties is an active scientific question.
+See the :doc:`dart_to_clm` for more details on how to implement ``repartition_swe`` if conserving albedo is important for your application.

 The snow formulation in CLM is complex.
 Reducing the amount of snow through assimilation is well-defined.
 Creating snow when there is none is **a limited capability** in CLM-DART.
 If snow exists for a subset of ensemble members at a given location, then it is possible to adjust ensemble members with a value of zero to a non-zero value.
 On the other hand, **if all ensemble members do not have snow, or at least one member has a FillValue**, the statistical assumptions for ensemble data assimilation are not valid and the snow variables remain at zero.
 The best method would be to alter the